 Frank E. Wood Director since 2002 Age: 66 Mr. Rice was Chief Executive Officer of Andrx Corporation, Fort Lauderdale, Florida (specialty pharmaceuticals) ("Andrx"), from February 2004 to November 2006, when Andrx was sold to Watson Pharmaceuticals.
 Following the sale, Mr. Rice returned as General Manager and Partner to Columbia Investments LLC, Baltimore, Maryland, which invests in local businesses in Baltimore and which Mr. Rice co-founded in January 1996.
 From January 1999 to March 2003, he was President and Chief Executive Officer of Chesapeake Biological Laboratories, Inc., Solomons, Maryland (pharmaceuticals manufacturing) ("Chesapeake").
-Before co-founding Columbia Investments LLC, Mr. Rice served as Executive Vice President and Chief Operating Officer of Circa Pharmaceuticals, Inc., Copiague, New York (pharmaceuticals manufacturing) ("Circa"), from June 1993 to January 1996.
-Mr. Rice spent seven years as an accountant with Deloitte & Touche LLP, an international accounting firm.
+Before co-founding Columbia Investments LLC, Mr. Rice served as Executive Vice President and Chief Operating Officer of Circa Pharmaceuticals, Inc. Copiague, New York (pharmaceuticals manufacturing) ("Circa"), from June 1993 to January 1996.
+Mr. Rice was also the Chief Financial Officer of Circa from June 1993 to January 1995.
+Prior to joining Circa, Mr. Rice spent seven years as an accountant with Deloitte & Touche LLP, an international accounting firm.
 He was a director of Circa from June 1993 to January 1997 to January 1999 and a director of Andrx from April 2003 to November 2006.